tlswg/tls13-spec/draft-ietf-tls-tls13.md

   both the corresponding hash algorithm as defined in {{!SHS}}.
   The length of the salt MUST be equal to the length of the digest algorithm.
-If the public key is carried in an X.509 certificate, it MUST use the RSASSA-PSS OID.
-When used in certificate signatures, the algorithm parameters MUST be DER encoded and identical to those used in the corresponding public key.
+If the public key is carried in an X.509 certificate, it MUST use the RSASSA-PSS OID  {{!RFC5756}}.
+When used in certificate signatures, the algorithm parameters MUST be DER encoded.
+If the corresponding public key's parameters present, then the parameters in the signature MUST be identical to those in the public key.

 Legacy algorithms
 : Indicates algorithms which are being deprecated because they use